Generalized Exponential smoothing in prediction of hierarchical time series: Acknowledgements

 \section{Acknowledgements}

-JPR research has been partially supported by the AGH local grant no. 15.11.420.038\\ DM research has been partially supported by the AGH local grant no. 11.11.420.004 \\ MS research was partially supported by NSC Grant no. OPUS.2015.17.B.HS4.02708, MS and DK research has been partially supported by Cracow University of Economics local grants
+JPR research has been partially supported by the AGH UST local grant no. 15.11.420.038.\\ DM and JPR research has been partially supported by the Faculty of Applied Mathematics AGH UST statutory tasks within subsidy of Ministry of Science and Higher Education, grant no. 11.11.420.004. \\ MS research was partially supported by NSC Grant no. OPUS.2015.17.B.HS4.02708, DK research has been partially supported by the grant awarded to the Faculty of Management of CUE for preserving scientific resources for 2016, 2017 and 2018.

 \everypar = { \parindent=0pt \hangindent=8mm \hangafter=1 }

 AUE, A., DUBABART NORINHO, D., H\"ORMANN, S. (2015). \textit{On the prediction of stationary functional time series}. \textit{Journal of the American Statistical Association}, 110(509), 378--392.